 wumpus-core uses the same picture frame as PostScript with the origin at the bottom left, see Figure 1.
 This contrasts to SVG where the origin at the top-left.
-When wumpus-core generates SVG, the whole picture is produced within a matrix transformation [1.0, 0.0, 0.0, -1.0, 0.0, 0.0] that changes the picture to use PostScript coordinates.
+When wumpus-core generates SVG, the whole picture is produced within a matrix transformation [ 1.0, 0.0, 0.0, -1.0, 0.0, 0.0 ] that changes the picture to use PostScript coordinates.
 This has the side-effect that text is otherwise drawn upside down, so wumpus-core adds a rectifying transform to each text element.

-Once labels and paths are assembled as a Picture they are transformable with the usual affine transformations (scaling, rotation, translation) and multiple pictures can be composed with the operations provided by the PictureLanguage module.
-The operations should be largely familiar from pretty-printing libraries although here they are extended to 2 dimensions.
+Once labels and paths are assembled as a Picture they are transformable with the usual affine transformations (scaling, rotation, translation).

-Once assembled into pictures graphics properties (e.g. colour) are opaqueit is not possible to write a transformation function that turns a picture blue.
-In some ways this is a limitation - for instance, the Diagrams library appears to support some notion of attribute overriding; however it is conceptually simple.
-If one wanted to make blue arrows or red arrows with wumpus-core one would make colour a parameter of the arrow creating function.
+Once assembled into pictures graphics properties (e.g. colour) are opaquetit is not possible to write a transformation function that turns a picture blue.
+In some ways this is a limitation - for instance, the Diagrams library appears to support some notion of attribute overriding; however it does keep wumpus-core conceptually simple.
+If one wanted to draw blue or red arrows with wumpus-core, one would make drawing colour a parameter of the arrow creation function.